julien-poivret/SSH_basic/README.md

 * Under the line starting by %root or %admin type your_user_name_session ALL=NOPASSWD: ALL

-like this: (julien is my username)
+like this: (julien is my username replace with yours settings)
 ```
 %sudo   ALL=(ALL:ALL) ALL
 julien ALL=NOPASSWD: ALL